klips-project/rabbitmq-worker/README.md

 # RabbitMQ Worker

-This repository currently provides two different base workers:
+This repository provides several workers, e.g:

-- download sample dataset (`downloadNewDataFromURL`)
+- download sample dataset (`download-new-data-from-url`)
-- unzip sample dataset (`gunzipFile`)
+- unzip sample dataset (`gunzip-file`)
+- geoserver publish SLD (`geoserver-publish-sld`)

 The initialization is done by the command `npm i`.
+Some workers require environment variables to be set, which can be given e.g. by a docker-compose file.
+See the worker definition for the required variables.

 ## Requirements